ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ![Tech Cafe with LLM Demo](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/2QRp_wdULeuv0dAj7cdd9A/animwithllmmessage.gif "Tech Cafe with LLM Demo")

+To stop the application press `CTRL + C` in the terminal window.

 Congratulations!
 You've successfully enhanced Tech Cafe with AI-powered personalization.
 Users will now receive unique, personalized messages with each coffee order, creating a more engaging and memorable experience.

 ::page{title=“Enhancing Tech Cafe with Advanced AI Features”}